Department: Clinical Science and Services

 Rosanne continues to be a frequently invited speaker at national and international conferences (ACVIM, ECVIM, IRIS Renal Week, ISFM) at both practitioner and specialist level.
 She has authored over 20 peer reviewed publications and text-book chapters and is part of the editorial board for JFMS.
 She has been a member of the ACVIM and ISFM hypertension consensus panels (2017) and is currently president of the European Society of Nephrology and Urology.

-Aside from her interest in nephrology and urology, Rosanne is also co-chair of the QMHA Infection Control Committee and QMHA representation on the RVC Infection Control Group.
+Aside from her interest in nephrology and urology, Rosanne is also co-chair of the QMHA Infection Control Committee and QMHA representation on the RVC Biosecurity and Infection Control Group.
 She has worked closely with all departments in the QMHA to develop guidelines for judicious antimicrobial use in the specialist environment and continues to have a particular interest in this area in relation to urinary tract infections.

 Rosanne’s research interests have focused on feline hypertension and chronic kidney disease (CKD).
 She was awarded the International Renal Interest Society (IRIS) award in 2012 for the work she completed during her PhD evaluating the early development of CKD in cats and the effects of systemic hypertension on this condition.
 This work included utilising advanced proteomic technologies to evaluate the feline urinary proteome and was performed in conjunction with the BIOMICS centre, St George's Hosptial London.